chippyash/Math-Matrix/README.md

 has not been been a library to my knowledge that allows PHP devs to simply incorporate arithmetic Matrix functionality within an application.

-If you are using reasonably small matrices (i.e  up to a couple of thousand rather than many of thousands of entries) then the complexity of having to compile in external [Fortran or C based](http://en.wikipedia.org/wiki/LAPACK) libraries is something you can do without.
+If you are using reasonably small matrices then the complexity of having to compile in external [Fortran or C based](http://en.wikipedia.org/wiki/LAPACK) libraries is something you can do without.
 And even when you do, it transpires the PHP bindings are limited.